Rafting and canoeing adventures in Croatia's pristine rivers and dramatic gorges.

 Highlights

-• Krupa River tributary with natural stone arches
+• Krupa tributary with natural stone arches

 • Rich wildlife including eagles and diverse fish species